ammarabdalrahem/panregulome-analysis/README.md

 # panregulome-analysis
-Exploring the panregulome of grasses with model species Brachypodium distachyon

 a Snakemake workflow for exploring the panregulome of grasses with model species Brachypodium distachyon

 ## The analysis includes: